Nigerian Shippers Council || N.S.C

 Mustapha Magaji Zubairu (FICA, MCIOTA)

-Director, Inland Transport Services – NSC
+Director, Human Resource Management – NSC

 Daniel John Orume (FNIM, FCILT, FIMC)